fowntain/celery-faq/levels.md

 10, Assistant, UNKNOWN | UNKNOWN
 ```
 ^ This was made by Emper.\
-You can see that some levels are actually better than others; a higher level does not mean a better executor.
-For example, level 7 is actually worse than level 6.
+You can see that some levels are actually better than others, but a higher level does not ALWAYS mean a better executor.